ITISFoundation/osparc-docs/d1.1-report/tech/parts/server-side.md

     - Same language as in client side
   - *Functionality*:
     - Large amount of packages for virtually everything!
-    - npm proofs to be state-of-the-art managing dependencies but its complexity makes it very difficult (for non-experts) to track and solve errors.
+    - npm proofs to be state-of-the-art managing dependencies
     - TODO review ongoing

 **Cons:**

   - Difficult to integrate python/C++ code (only via other processes)
+  - npm complexity makes it very difficult (for non-experts) to track and solve errors
   - TODO review ongoing